Iampro1712/Iampro1712/README.md

 </a>

 # 💫 About Me:
 Hello!
-I'm Master a Jr programmer with experience in Python and HTML.
+I'm Master a Jr programmer and Computer Engineer with experience in Python and HTML.
 I'm exploring the world of JavaScript and Dart, ready for new challenges and collaborating on projects!

 <strong><h2>🌐 Socials:</h2></strong>